-3.9.3.
+3.9.4.
 A WASPA member shall, by obtaining the information provider's signature on the WASPA template agreement, be deemed to have taken all reasonable steps to ensure that the information provider is fully aware of the terms of the WASPA Code of Conduct and this shall be considered as a mitigating factor for the WASPA member when determining the extent of any possible liability for the breach of the provisions of the WASPA Code of Conduct as a result of any act or omission by the information provider.

-This clause was introduced in version 9.0.
+This clause was introduced as clause 3.9.3 in version 9.0.
 The clause, and the associated template agreement, are intended to provide some guidance to aggregators in ensuring that their clients are aware of the WASPA Code of Conduct, as well as providing for this step to be a mitigating factor when reviewing complaints.

-3.9.4.
+It was renumbered to 3.9.4 in version 11.0.

+3.9.5.
 The member may suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct.

 This clause was introduced as clause 3.9.2 in version 3.2.
 The second word "may" was changed from "must" in version 4.6.
 It was renumbered to 3.9.3 in version 8.0.
 It was renumbered to 3.9.4 in version 9.0.

-3.9.5.
+It was renumbered to 3.9.5 in version 11.0.

+3.9.6.
 The member must act in accordance with the WASPA complaints and appeal process and if appropriate, suspend or terminate the services of any information provider.

 '''

 This clause was introduced as clause 3.9.3 in version 4.6.

 It was renumbered to 3.9.4 in version 8.0.

 It was renumbered to 3.9.5 in version 9.0.

+It was renumbered to 3.9.6 in version 11.0.

 '''